B.S. in Global Health Studies

 |PHYS:1511-PHYS:1512||College Physics I-II||8|

 Students must complete at least one calculus or statistics course.
 In some cases, students also may need to complete a precalculus or statistics course, depending on their math placement.
-The mathematics and statistics course can be used to fulfill the General Education Program requirement.
+The mathematics and statistics course can be used to fulfill the CLAS Core general education requirement.
 Students should consult with their advisor concerning specific courses that satisfy these requirements.

 |MATH:1380||Calculus and Matrix Algebra for Business||4|